thumbmarkjs/thumbmarkjs/README.md

 The function is expected to return a `Promise`, but it seems it works without, too.

-**NOTE** I don't recommend doing this, since it adds a huge lag to running the fingerprint.
+**NOTE** I don't recommend making calls to external websites like this, since it adds a huge lag to running the fingerprint.
 You can see for yourself by running `ThumbmarkJS.getFingerprintPerformance()`.
+But it's possible.

 ## Install with NPM